davidmirror-ops/flyte-the-hard-way/docs/on-premises/k3s/002-install-local-flyte.md

 flyte-binary-58d779b9d8-z2hzs   1/1     Running   0          23s
 ```
 10. Configure your Flyte config file for local connections (typically located at `$HOME/.flyte/config.yaml`):
+> If you haven't done so, install `flytectl` so the config file is created.
+Check out the instructions [here](https://docs.flyte.org/en/latest/flytectl_overview.html#installation)

 ```yaml
 admin:
   # For GRPC endpoints you might want to use dns:///flyte.myexample.com